 Click Here for tab for Build My Life by Housefires

-Housefires are a very active and prominent band in the worship song space.
-They have released five albums, all of which were recorded live, which is a great testament to their musical ability.
-This song was released twice, once as part of Housefires III which hit the number 42 spot on the US Christian charts, but then again as a solo single release from Pat Barrett which hit the number 4 spot on the same chart.
+Housefires are a very active and prominent band in the worship-song space.
+They’ve released five albums, all of which were recorded live, which is a great testament to their musical ability.
+This song was released twice, once as part of Housefires III which hit the number 42 spot on the US Christian charts, and then again as a solo single release from Pat Barrett which reached the number 4 spot on the same chart.

-This is another pretty straightforward song that just uses simple strumming, although you will need 5 chords to play this song, which are as follows; G, C, Em, Am, and D. This is another song where you will want to pay attention to your stronger hits as you change chords and the more gentle ‘filler’ strums in the middle of the bars.
+This is another pretty straightforward song that just uses simple strumming, although you will need 5 chords to play it: G, C, Em, Am, and D. You’ll want to pay attention to your stronger hits as you change chords, with more gentle ‘filler’ strums in the middle of the bars.

 Amazing Grace by Judy Collins

 Click Here for tab for Amazing Grace by Judy Collins

 This is another classic that has seen many renditions by many artists over the years, originally written by John Newton as a worship song about the forgiving nature of God.
 Judy Collins’ rendition is a favorite amongst worship players for her touching vocal performance and deep, powerful atmosphere that permeates the production of the song.

 With so many versions of this song around, it can be difficult to pick just a single one.
 As a beginner, you might want to try your hand at the 3-chord version which only uses chords G, C, and D. Because the pace of the song is nice and slow, the strumming pattern should pose no challenge for a beginner.

 Click Here for tab for Heart of Worship by Matt Redman